 Panels generate energy through sunlight photon particles interacting with the panel PV cells.
 Electrons will react once the light reaches the cells and create an electric current.
 This current is what helps power your home and gives you the electricity you need throughout the day.

 Generally, Solar PV installers will install panels at an angle of 35 to 45 degrees, ensuring that any snow on top will slide off easily.
 Snow also naturally melts off your panels faster than it would on a roof without panels.
-Any snow that accumulates during a bad storm will not stay long enough to affect your overall production by a noticeable amount.

 High-quality solar panels are also definitely made for Canadian winters with heavy snow loads.
 The glass can withstand hail up to 2.5cm—roughly the size of a golf ball falling at the speed of 82.8km an hour.
 The snow and wind load is usually about 50cm of snow settled on your panel, and 220km/h winds pushing against the panels.

 It’s essential to look at the bigger picture.
-Production will be less during the shorter winter months, but we believe that the energy you will produce during the summer will more than likely make up for that.
+Production will be less during the shorter winter months, but we believe that the energy you produce during the summer will more than likely make up for that.

 This is to say that everything will eventually balance out, especially with the help of Net-Metering.
 Even if you’re not producing as much electricity as your house needs during the winter, you can use your accumulated credits from the summer to even it out.

-Sunlight will still be delivered to your panels through cloudy skies and rain.
+Some sunlight will still be delivered to your panels through cloudy skies and rain.
 Indirect sunlight can produce plenty of electricity, especially with monocrystalline panels with PREC technology famous for its higher efficiency and excellent low-light performance.

 Rain is not the worst thing in the world for your panels, either.
 It can help wash away accumulated dust, which can maintain the performance of your system in the long run.